Teams, tales and tips – a guide to the local game

 The Amex, Brighton’s long-awaited stadium by the university complex in Falmer, attracts something close to its 32,000 capacity every home game.
 In 2017, it saw unprecedented scenes as Albion supporters swarmed onto the pitch to celebrate promotion – only a year after narrowly missing out in the play-offs.

 By 2023-24, it was hosting the likes of Ajax, Marseille and Roma as Brighton topped their Europa League group on their international debut and made the Round of 16.
+Proximity to Gatwick Airport would have just one of the plus points travelling fans will have enjoyed for Brighton’s unexpected European sojourn.

 Opened in 2011, the Amex replaced the inappropriate Withdean Stadium, appropriately named Palookaville by famed local DJ Fatboy Slim for a launch party there.
 A modest athletics ground, the Withdean was the decade-long ‘interim’ solution to the mismanaged closure of the club’s beloved Goldstone Ground.